QP/C++ 8.1.2

 Virtual function to check whether the state machine is in a given state.

 Tests if a given state is part of the current active state configuration.
-Please note that in a hierarchical state machine, to "be in a state" means also to be in a superstate of of the state.
+Please note that in a hierarchical state machine, to "be in a state" means also to be in a superstate of the state.

 Parameters